Frequently Asked Questions

 We accept all forms of credit and debit cards, as well as checks.
 Credit cards are processed through Square Payments or Paypal.
 You may call us with a credit card number (all credit cards are accepted), or we can email you an invoice with a link to pay securely online.
-The phone number to reach The Erin Hanson Gallery is 858-324-4644.
+The phone number to reach The Erin Hanson Gallery is 503-334-3670.

 Q: Do you charge sales tax?

-Items purchased in other states at an art fair or gallery event will be charged the local sales tax rate for that city.
+Items purchased in other states at an art fair or gallery event will be charged the local sales tax rate for that city, as applicable.
 If you purchase a painting that will be shipped to another state or out of the country, you will not be charged local sales tax.

 Q: What is your return policy?